Weightlifting

 Basic Competition Equipment

 For training purposes, the only essential piece of equipment needed is a barbell.
-It’s hard to believe today, but when I first met the late Mario Martinez, (US Olympian 1984-1988-1992) at the 1976 Junior World Championships he trained a home on what is known as a standard, regular, or exercise (non-revolving) bar and plates.
+It’s hard to believe today, but when I first met the late Mario Martinez (US Olympian 1984-1988-1992) at the 1976 Junior World Championships, he trained at home on what is known as a standard, regular, or exercise (non-revolving) bar and plates.
 Only periodically could Mario get to Jim Schmitz’s Sports Palace in San Francisco and train on competition equipment.
 That’s dedication!

 Mario Martinez